Classy Christmas

 "Classy Christmas" is the collective name for the eleventh and twelfth episodes of the seventh season of the American comedy television series The Office, and the show's 137th and 138th episodes overall.
 Written by Mindy Kaling and directed by Rainn Wilson, the episode originally aired on December 9, 2010 on NBC.
 "Classy Christmas" guest stars Jack Coleman as Senator Robert Lipton, Rob Huebel as A.J., Mark Proksch as Nate, and marks the return of Amy Ryan as Holly Flax.

 The series—presented as if it were a real documentary—depicts the everyday lives of office employees in the Scranton, Pennsylvania, branch of the fictional Dunder Mifflin Paper Company.
-In the episode, Michael Scott (Steve Carell) is overjoyed about the return of his old love, Holly Flax (Ryan).
+In the episode, Michael Scott (Steve Carell) is overjoyed about the return of his old love, Holly Flax.
 Michael forces Pam Halpert (Jenna Fischer) to plan a second Christmas party for Holly's return to Scranton.
-Meanwhile, Darryl Philbin (Craig Robinson) convinces his daughter to attend the party in hopes of meeting Santa Claus.
+Meanwhile, Darryl Philbin (Craig Robinson) convinces his daughter to attend the party.
 Jim Halpert (John Krasinski) agrees to a snowball fight with Dwight Schrute (Rainn Wilson), which he later regrets.
 Oscar Martinez (Oscar Nunez) notices something scandalous about Angela Martin's (Angela Kinsey) new boyfriend.

 The scenes that were filmed outdoors in Los Angeles had to be crafted to look as if it were cold; in reality, temperatures reached 90 F and above.
 The snowmen used in the episode took a day to create and used over 100 tons of chipped ice.
 "Classy Christmas" was viewed by 7.18 million viewers and received a 3.7 rating among adults between the age of 18 and 49, marking a slight drop in the ratings when compared to the previous week.
 Despite this, the episode was the highest-rated NBC series on the night that it aired.
 It received largely positive reviews from critics.